covcom/300CEM/Weeks_(old)/Week_09_Graphics_and_animation/README.md

     }
     ```

     In order to combine Fragment with ViewPager, you need to use a FragmentStatePagerAdapter, which is a subclass of android.support.v4.view.PagerAdapter.
 This is not to be confused with android.widget.Adapter, which is used to work together with AdapterView to achieve dynamic data binding.
 For FragmentStatePagerAdapter we need to override the two methods `getItem()` and `getCount()`.
 Note here the two Fragments will be created as soon as ViewPager becomes visible.
-This means that ordinary call-backs for Fragment such as `onPause()` etc. will not work!
+This means that some ordinary call-backs for Fragment such as `onPause()` etc. will never be called!
+Instead ViewPager provides a [OnPageChangeListener interface](https://developer.android.com/reference/android/support/v4/view/ViewPager.OnPageChangeListener.html) to deal with page state change.
+Apart from FragmentStatePagerAdapter, Android also provides an adapter called FragmentPagerAdapter.
+The difference between are two is mainly that FragmentStatePagerAdapter is for larger data (more pages) and FragmentPagerAdapter is for smaller data (less pages).
+But in either case, by default ViewPager will only load 3 fagments into memory.
+Click to see some [discussions on Stack Overflow about FragmentPagerAdapter and FragmentStatePagerAdapter](http://stackoverflow.com/questions/18747975/difference-between-fragmentpageradapter-and-fragmentstatepageradapter).

-    If you run the app now, you'll see two 'pages' that allows you to switch between each other using sliding
+    If you run the app now, you'll see two pages that allows you to switch between each other using sliding

     ![](.md_images/p1.png)